Why Randolph Jefferson Deserves Serious Consideration

 Once the study was framed publicly as having “proved” Thomas Jefferson’s paternity, subsequent scholarship largely treated the matter as settled.
 This discouraged further inquiry, narrowed acceptable interpretations, and shifted the burden of proof onto dissenters rather than evidence.

 As a result, unresolved questions — including the exclusion of viable candidates, the discounting of eye-witness testimony, and biological plausibility — were sidelined rather than addressed.
+In effect, an absence of proof of innocence was treated as proof of guilt — an inversion of the standard that should apply to any serious historical claim.

 Summary: